 Managing chronic pain while preventing or treating opioid addiction poses a dilemma for physicians.
 Touchpoint can help maintain the balance.

 The health system was never designed to care for patients with chronic pain effectively.
 Nevertheless, chronic pain is a growing public health concern.
 Management of chronic and acute pain has led to increased prescribing of opioids, which unfortunately often goes hand in hand with increased abuse and drug diversion.
 Strategies aimed at mitigating the risk of opioid abuse and diversion carry the risk of limiting the proper use of pain medications and leaving patients without medically indicated pain relief.
+I was prescribed Tramadol drdavidbrady.com/tramadol-online/ about half a year after the birth of my child.
+I had bad obsessive-compulsive thoughts after birth that were always about going crazy and then killing my child.
+I love my child, I wanted to be a good mother and this idea was an absolute horror for me.
+This obsessive-compulsive disorder occurs quite frequently.
 Additional challenges arise in the long-term care of pain where patients become tolerant to opioid medications, or patients with insufficiently treated pain may present with behaviors that closely resemble those of opioid abusers.
 Finally, the intense media coverage of opioid use is placing additional pressure on physicians treating patients with chronic pain.

 Pain management is treated by family physicians and pain specialists.
 These physicians will benefit from assistance in the following areas: